mfractor/mfractor.content/ios-image-assets/README.md

 ![](img/color-bitmap.png)

+The image is a reproduction from [Adafruit](https://learn.adafruit.com/assets/74498) authored by [Carter Nelson](https://learn.adafruit.com/users/caternuson).
 Here each pixel represet a number and by applying a pallete, which maps each number to specific color, we now produce a colored bitmap.
 The higher the number the most colorful the image can be.

 Here we can also see that bitmaps has a fixed width and height, which represents its big downsize.
 Nowadays we have very good algorithms for shrinking or enlarging bitmaps, but there's always some loss.